kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 - kwok+kwokctl (tested with v0.7.0)
 - Go (tested with 1.24.3)

-Currently, it is only tested on amd64 architecture.
+Currently, it is only tested on amd64 architecture and some code may need to be modified to run on other architectures.

-### Build the scheduler with the plugin

-The scheduler with the plugin can be built either as a binary or as a docker image.

-Common steps to set up the python solver environment:
+## Build the Python environment (for Python solver)

 ```bash
 sudo install -d -m 0755 /opt/venv/